umd-mith/ndnp_iiif/README.md

 [![Build Status](https://travis-ci.org/umd-mith/ndnp_iiif.svg)](http://travis-ci.org/umd-mith/ndnp_iiif)

-ndnp_iiif is a command line tool for creating [IIIF] manifests for [National Digital Newspaper Program] data.
+`ndnp_iiif.py` is a command line tool for creating [IIIF] manifests for [National Digital Newspaper Program] data.
 This is a work in progress, so check back soon!
 Please feel free to submit issues if you have questions or ideas.

 The basic idea is you point `ndnp_iiif.py` at a path where you have an NDNP batch stored, and a directory where you would like to build your IIIF data.